Scarabol/rock-raiders-web/README.md

 ### Important

+- Two buttons in priority list can be hovered/pressed/released at the same time

 ### Nice to have

 - Dependency tooltips for buildings/vehicles not shown
 - Camera can glitch through terrain and zoom in/out infinitely
 - Provide resources explicit to workers with messaging
 - Add rotation speed to entities and play turnLeft, turnRight animations
+- Large digger and walker digger moving into wall for drilling
+- Beamup animation sequence missing on successful level end

 ### Cosmetics